-Once again, the McCombs School of Business at the University of Texas at Austin has made only slight modifications to its MBA application essay prompts, simply refining the queries without changing the fundamental information on which they focus.
-The school’s required self-introduction essay (or video, for those who prefer that option) has been in play since at least 2013, and its second essay, for which applicants are asked to imagine themselves at graduation and to reflect on their time at McCombs, now specifies that candidates frame their response within the context of their goals, rather than the broader “post-MBA world.”
+The McCombs School of Business at the University of Texas at Austin has tweaked the wording of one its MBA application essay questions this season in what we believe is a subtle nod to the uncertainty caused by the (seemingly endless) coronavirus pandemic.
+Otherwise, the queries remain unchanged and still focus on eliciting the same fundamental information from candidates.
+The school’s required self-introduction essay (or video, for those who prefer that option) has been in play since at least 2013, and for its second essay, applicants are asked to imagine the end point of their MBA studies and to reflect on what they have gained and learned at McCombs within the context of their goals.
 Anyone with a potential problem area or unclear element in their profile can also submit an optional essay to address the issue(s).
 As a whole, the Texas McCombs essays give applicants ample opportunity to provide meaningful insight into their characters and strengths.
-Read on for our entire analysis of the program’s essay prompts for 2019–2020.
+Read on for our entire analysis of the program’s essay prompts for 2020–2021.

 Essay 1: We will learn a lot about your professional background through your resume and letter of recommendation, but we want to get to know you further.
 Please introduce yourself.
 Select only one communication method for your response.

 - Share a video introduction (one minute in length)